sanger-tol/gda/README.md

 `--chunk_size`

 This is perhaps the most important option in GDA.
 From a purely computational point of view, GDA will struggle with clustering a very large number of windows.
 From a biological perspective, it determines the resolution at which you are analysing the genome assembly.
-We find that 5kb works very well for the relatively miniscule Plasmodium genome (~20Mb).
-For the common toad (Bufo bufo) genome, which is 4.94 Gb we have used 1 Mb window size.
+We find that 5kb works very well for the relatively miniscule _Plasmodium_ genome (~20Mb).
+For the common toad (_Bufo bufo_) genome, which is 4.94 Gb we have used 1 Mb window size.
 Aiming for 5000 windows works very nicely computationally, but you should experiment with a few window sizes, to see what gives an interesting view of the genome.
 You needn't run feature extraction multiple times.
 Instead use:

 `gda downsample_merged_tsv <tsv> <factor>`

-If you started with a 5kb window size, use 4 as the downsampling factor and you will get a merged tsv file with 20kb windows.
+If you started with a 5kb window size, use 4 as the downsampling factor and you will get a merged TSV file with 20kb windows.
 Similarly, use a factor of 10 to get 50kb windows.

 If the genomic feature extraction pipeline produces an output TSV file that has 10000 or more windows, a downsampled TSV file with approximately 5000 windows will be automatically generated alongside the main output TSV file.